 Leadership

-Employee Onboarding Checklist (2026): 4 Phases That Work
+Employee Onboarding Checklist (2026): Copy This 4-Phase Plan

 A strong hire can still quit within 90 days if week one is chaos.
 An employee onboarding checklist is the cheapest insurance against that: a repeatable list that turns a messy first month into a sequence anyone on your team can run.

 Most onboarding fails quietly.
-Nobody set up the laptop, the new hire sits idle, and by Friday they are already updating their CV.
-A clear, end-to-end process from offer to ramp fixes the boring 80 percent so managers can focus on the part that matters: the person.
-It is one of the highest-return habits of any healthy modern workplace.
+Nobody set up the laptop, the new employee sits idle, and by Friday they are updating their CV.
+A clear onboarding process from offer to ramp fixes the boring 80 percent.

 Quick answer